Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Which Contexts are ``Default''?

 \subsection{Findings}

 First, we note that default responses are better catered to users who have a basic understanding of the topic of a query as opposed to experts, and the language they use lacks technical depth.
-Further, we find evidence of a WEIRD-like bias, where default responses are better aligned with western cultural contexts, middle-to-high income individuals, and young and middle-aged adults.
+Further, our results suggest potential presence of a WEIRD-like bias, where default responses are better aligned with western cultural contexts, middle-to-high income individuals, and young and middle-aged adults.
+However, stronger correlations between human and model evaluators are required to strengthen this conclusion.
 Since context-agnostic evaluations might overlook disparities in how well default responses serve different contexts, we recommend future work to conduct similar analysis to discover implicit biases in default model responses.